How to monitor and prevent invalid traffic (IVT)

 First, IVT hurts inventory reputation.
 Advertisers have access to sophisticated traffic quality detection tools at their disposal via DSPs and ad quality vendors.
 If an advertiser notices that a website they are buying inventory from demonstrates a consistent pattern of high invalid traffic, they might start bidding lower or even blacklist the publisher.

 The second way IVT hurts publishers is by causing account suspensions.
 Google’s support forums are filled with accounts of AdSense and AdX publishers stating that their account was suspended due to invalid activity.
-Google uses a variety of techniques to track and prevent IVT across its network, including automated filtering, real-time and near real-time monitoring, manual detection and reviews, botnet hunting, and finally as a last resort, account suspensions.
-Moreover, it is notoriously difficult to get an account reinstated once it’s been deactivated.
+Google uses a variety of techniques to track and prevent IVT across its network.
+Including automated filtering, real-time and near real-time monitoring, manual detection and reviews, botnet hunting, and finally as a last resort, account suspensions.
+Moreover, once deactivated, it is notoriously difficult to get an account reinstated.

 We’re using Google as an example here because its ad network (AdSense), ad exchange (AdX), and ad server (GAM) are the most widely used sell-side monetization tools.
 Most other independent ad servers, SSPs, and DSPs also have in-house IVT detection techniques and frequently suspend accounts to keep their inventory clean and attractive to buyers.